Band of Joy

+History

 1966–1968

 Band of Joy was originally formed in 1966 in West Bromwich, a town near Birmingham, England, by Chris Brown (keyboards), Vernon Pereira (guitar), and singer Robert Plant.
 A third incarnation of the band, including Plant's friend John Bonham lasted from 1967 to mid-1968.
 This line-up included Kevyn Gammond's guitar and Paul Lockey on bass.
 Their brand of soul and blues was popular with Birmingham mods.
 This line-up recorded a number of demo recordings in early 1968, but broke up in May 1968 when a recording contract failed to materialise.

 Lead guitar duties were briefly served by Dave Pegg, who later played the bass guitar with Fairport Convention and Jethro Tull.
 Pegg rehearsed with Band of Joy but did not tour with them.

 For a 1968 tour of Scotland, Plant and Bonham used bassist John Hill (ex–Uncle Joseph) and guitarist Mick Strode to fill in a temporary line-up.